Home Beauty Hack: Gua Sha Facial MassageJun 20, 2023

 Cleanse face and hands.
 After drying the face with a clean washcloth, generously mist your face.

-Apply facial oil, covering the face and neck (optional, but recommended).
+Apply facial oil (shop some of my favs here), covering the face and neck (optional, but recommended).
 Apply oil starting on the forehead and moving down in the direction of draining lymph fluid.
 This activates movement in skin and tissues, and it’s a nice prep before the gua sha.

 Warm your gua sha tool by slightly by rubbing it between your hands.
 This also greases the tool up a bit so it doesn’t pull on your skin in the areas that didn’t receive as much oil.

 Sweep up your neck on both sides.

 Sweep under your chin from the middle of your face out to your earlobe, keeping your tool flat.
 If you’d like, hold the skin under your chin with your other thumb as you glide the tool back to your earlobe in the opposite direction.